clafrance/project_suite_machine_learning/README.md

 0. Download all code from git

-1. Uncomment out below line in cl_model.py, run python cl_model.py in order to save the ML model to be used by the website.
-(ML model is too big for git upload, please follow the instruction inside cl_model.py to save the model first!!)

-   build_model(model_r2_filename, model_filename)
+1. Run python create_model.py to create ML model.

 2. Run python app.py to renderthe website.
 Go to your local host to access the page.

 3. Upload csv file, please use input1/2/3 in the git directory, as formatting is important.